PurpleHominid/Project1-TraceBall/README.md

 Also as instructed in the brief, I will be writing my code in Notepad.
 Notepad is a simple text editor that offers no helpful features or a

-##### Programming Challanges
+##### Programming Challenges
-During this project I will have to solve the following problems in order to complete the game -
+During this project, I will need to find a solution to the following problems/challenges.

 ### V. Project Management

 ##### Burndown Chart